 But, this is where kayak classification gets complicated, because while sit-on-top and inflatable kayaks are both classified as recreational kayaks, there are seven different types of sit-inside kayaks consisting of recreational kayaks, whitewater kayaks, surf kayaks, day touring kayaks, expedition kayaks, surf skis and, racing kayaks.

-Recreational kayaks are generally rather wide in order to provide paddlers with a high degree of initial stability and rather short to make them highly manoeuvrable.
+Recreational kayaks are generally rather wide in order to provide paddlers with a high degree of initial stability and rather short to make them highly maneuverable.

 Both sit-on-top and inflatable kayaks are considered to be recreational kayaks.

-Similar to recreational kayaks, most whitewater kayaks are sit-inside designs that are also rather short, but, their hulls have a much higher degree of rocker in order to make them even more manoeuvrable.
+Similar to recreational kayaks, most whitewater kayaks are sit-inside designs that are also rather short, but, their hulls have a much higher degree of rocker in order to make them even more maneuverable.

 Day Touring Kayaks

 Day Touring Kayaks on the other hand are often available in both sit-inside and sit-on-top designs and, they are generally significantly longer than whitewater kayaks in order to provide the paddler with more speed for paddling over longer distances.
 Plus, they have less rocker in order to better enable them to travel in a straight line (called tracking) with less effort.
-Day touring kayaks are most often chosen for medium range padding excursions.
+Day touring kayaks are most often chosen for medium-range paddling excursions.

 Last but not least, there are two different types of racing kayaks consisting of sit-inside designs which are simply called “racing kayaks” and “surf skis” which are all sit-on-top designs.
 However, both types are much longer and much narrower than either day touring or expedition kayaks and they have a significantly higher degree of rocker.
 Both types are much faster than day touring or expedition kayaks but, they are also far less stable.
 They generally require a rudder to keep them traveling in a straight line despite their length.

-So, now that you have a basic understanding of the different types of canoes and kayaks, you might be wondering what the pros and cons to each type of paddlecraft are, so we’ve listed these below:
+So, now that you have a basic understanding of the different types of canoes and kayaks, you might be wondering what the pros and cons of each type of paddle craft are, so we’ve listed these below: